 Cardiovascular Disease and Thyroid Function

 Hypothyroidism is associated with an increased risk of cardiovascular disease because it causes abnormal lipid metabolism.
 The body requires thyroid hormone for using and eliminating cholesterol.5 Increased amounts of thyroid hormones stimulate fat mobilization, which leads to increased concentrations of fatty acids in plasma.
-Higher levels of thyroid hormones also cause oxidation of fatty acids in tissues.
+Higher levels of these hormones also cause oxidation of fatty acids in tissues.
 Finally, plasma concentrations of cholesterol and triglycerides are inversely correlated with thyroid hormone levels.
 One diagnostic indicator of hypothyroidism is an increase in blood cholesterol levels.

 In a recent study, oxidative stress in hypothyroid patients was found to enhance the formation of arterial plaque and was directly associated with atherogenic dyslipidemia.6 This finding suggests that screening for thyroid trouble could help prevent cardiovascular disease.
 When thyroid function is normalized, cholesterol levels also normalize without other intervention.